Your First Cruise

 Planning a cruise can be a confusing experience, especially if you've never been on one before.
 Don't worry!
 If you take some time to educate yourself it will go smoothly.

 And it is so worth it!
-Cruising is a popular vacation option that combines adventure, good living and amazing destinations.
-For me, there is no better escape, and when that big ship starts to pull away from the pier I know great memories are about to be made.
+Cruising is a popular vacation option that combines adventure, good living, and amazing destinations.
+For me, there is no better escape, and when that big ship starts to pull away from the pier I know great memories are about to be made

-But if you’ve not been on a cruise before, how do you know it’s for you?
+If you’ve not been on a cruise before, how do you know it’s for you?
 Truthfully, it’s one of those things you’ll never know until you try.
 Many people become hooked for life after their first cruise.
 There is a certain kind of camaraderie among frequent cruisers, and once you’re “in the club” you may find yourself comparing notes with people you meet on your trips.

 So, if you’re thinking about taking that first cruise, there is no time like the present!
 Soon you’ll be sipping a cold drink and looking out over a gorgeous ocean beneath a blue sky.